The pain that did not go away after knee replacement

-In a 2017 study from the University of Copenhagen in Denmark, pre-operative widespread pressure pain hypersensitivity and pain catastrophizing are predictive of moderate severe post-total knee replacement pain.
-Also interesting in this study was the impact of fear of hospitals and hospital stay anxiety.(6)
+In a 2017 study from the University of Copenhagen in Denmark, pre-operative widespread pressure pain hypersensitivity and pain catastrophizing are predictive of moderate-severe post-total knee replacement pain.
+Also interesting in this study was the impact of fear of hospitals and hospital stay anxiety.(3)

-Research: Patients say, compared with preoperative health problems, post knee replacement health problems were a bigger problem than anticipated.
+Post knee replacement health problems are a bigger problem than anticipated

 What patients want from their knee replacement:

 In the November 2017 edition of the journal Medical Care, a combined research team from the University of Illinois at Chicago, China Medical University Hospital, and National Taiwan University Hospital published their findings on what concerned patients before knee replacement and the type of pre-existing conditions these patients had.

 Before the surgery concerns about successful surgery circled around these factors:

 - The ability to take care of themselves immediately after the surgery.